RoganDawes/P4wnP1_aloa/README.md

 storage for all sub systems) all the requirements could be satisfied.
 Details on TriggerActions could be find in the WorkFlow section.

+# Usage tutorial

 ## 2. Workflow part 1 - HIDScript

-P4wnP1 A.L.O.A. has no static configuration (or payloads).
+P4wnP1 A.L.O.A. doesn't use concepts like static configuration or payloads.
 In fact it has no static workflow at all.

 P4wnP1 A.L.O.A. is meant to be as flexible as possible, to allow using it in all possible scenarios (including the ones I couldn't think of while creating P4wnP1 A.L.O.A.).